addulac/phd/source/13_models.md

 ### Mixed-Membership Models

-As mentioned, a limitation of the SBM is that each nodes belongs to only one latent block.
+As mentioned, a limitation of the SBM is that each node belongs to only one latent block.
 This assumptions is often considered too restrictive for modeling complex network and complex system in general.
 More expressive model can be built by relaxing the hard assignment and instead allowing the nodes to belong to several latent blocks.
-The edge likelihood can hence be view as a mixture model depending on the node membership (akin to overlapping communities and soft clustering topic).
-Mixture models have a long history that is related to matrix factorization in order to decompose a data matrix into latent factors [@DCA].
-A whole framework, named *mixed-membership model*, has emerged to study and generalize mixture models in the case where the latent variables can themselves be shared among data instances, which have found many successful applications [@MMM].
-In this settings, we are particularly interested in two subclass of mixed-membership model for networks analysis, referred to has *latent class model* and *latent feature model*.
+The edge likelihood can hence be viewed as a mixture model over the multiple node membership to the latent block (akin to overlapping communities and soft clustering topic).
+Mixture models have a long history that is related to matrix factorization used to decompose a data matrix into latent factors [@DCA].
+A whole framework, named *mixed-membership model*, has emerged to study and generalize mixture models in the case where the latent variables can themselves be shared among data instances, which have found many successful applications reviewed in [@MMM].
+In this settings, we are particularly interested in two subclasses of mixed-membership model for networks analysis, referred to has *latent class model* and *latent feature model*.
 Many models have been proposed in this direction, though we do not intent to go into the details of each of them as it may not be relevant, we provide in Table \ref{table:dyadic_model} a comprehensive comparison of these models regarding theirs modeling assumptions.
 Generally, in latent class model, one suppose that the nodes belong to some latent communities on which depends the mixing pattern of the graph.
 Whereas, for latent feature model, one suppose that the nodes own some latent feature which control the mixing pattern.
 Interestingly, models that combine both aspect have been proposed, following [@mackey2010mixed].

 The two type of models can be expressed in a common framework.
 Let $\Theta = (\theta_{ik})_{N\times K}$ and $\Phi=(\phi_{kk'})_{K\times K}$ be two random matrix with $N$ be the number of nodes and $K$ the dimension of the latent space.
 The edge likelihood is then parametrized by a bilinear product such that